blinkysc/winerosetta2/README.md

 ### FCOMP Instruction

 Some variants of the FCOMP floating-point comparison instruction may cause compatibility issues.
 WineRosetta replaces these with more compatible variants.

-## Statistics

-WineRosetta tracks statistics on how many instructions it has patched:
-- Total patches applied
-- ARPL instructions fixed
-- FCOMP instructions fixed

-These statistics are maintained in global state but are not currently exposed via an API.